No one wants to declare the definitive costs of homeschooling. Um, why? Is there a secret?

 - Carpet wear and tear increases as you do breakout dance parties and use the family room as your school gym,

-- Your family screens get even more regular use, your school “tech”,
+- Your family screens get even more regular use and your school “tech”,

 - There are repeat trips to the pencil store when in reality, you could have checked under the sofa cushions…